-Responsibility as an educator to create living responsibly and sustainable
+Responsibility as an educator to create awareness and influence behaviour towards living responsibly and sustainable OUR IMPACT: LOW Own carbon footprint

 STADIO IS FOCUSED ON HOLISTIC STUDENT DEVELOPMENT

 Linked to its formal curriculum and teaching and learning, STADIO offers a Second Transcript for students - the STADIO Stripes.
 This project promotes the holistic development of our students and facilitates preparedness for the 21st-century workplace.
 STADIO graduates receive their formal Academic Transcript and a second digital transcript (Stripes) recording their acquired graduate attributes and skills whilst on their student journey.